Rochester Public Transit: Service

 Rochester Public Transit operates on a pulse system from the transfer hub situated on 2nd Street SW between Broadway Avenue and 4th Avenue SW.
 Hours of operation for regular routes are Monday through Friday from 5:00 A.M. to 10:36 P.M.
 Saturday and Sunday service runs from 6:30 A.M. to 7:36 P.M.

 Connections to intercity public transit are available from the downtown transfer point.
 Jefferson Lines buses to Minneapolis or Milwaukee stop four blocks south at 205 6th St. SW.

 As of 2022, single fares are set at $2.00 for adults, $1.00 for youths and seniors, and free for children.
 In addition, 10-ride tickets, 20-ride tickets and various passes are available.

-2026 Link bus rapid transit (BRT)
+Link bus rapid transit

 Link, formerly known as Rochester Rapid Transit and the Downtown Circulator, is a bus rapid transit (BRT) line under construction for downtown Rochester, Minnesota.
-The 2.6 mile route would connect downtown Rochester, Mayo Clinic's downtown campus, Mayo Clinic's Saint Mary's campus, University of Minnesota Rochester, and a new 13-acre transit-oriented development at the western terminus.
+The 2.6 mile route will connect downtown Rochester, Mayo Clinic's downtown campus, Mayo Clinic's Saint Mary's campus, University of Minnesota Rochester, and a new 13-acre transit-oriented development at the western terminus.

 As of March 2025, construction has begun for the Link BRT project and the anticipated project completion is the end of 2026.